openmrs-archive/openmrs-contrib-modulus/README.md

 MODULUS
 =====

-A repository of add-ons for the [https://wiki.openmrs.org/x/RAEr](OpenMRS platform).
+A repository of add-ons for the [OpenMRS platform](https://wiki.openmrs.org/x/RAEr).
 This repository contains the backend of the OpenMRS Modules directory at [http://modules.openmrs.org](http://modules.openmrs.org).

 QUICK LINKS